The 5 Best Canon A-1 Camera Lenses

 Used FD Camera Lens Prices

-Prices change constantly.
-For the past few years, involvement in film photography has been increasing.
-Subsequently, price ranges have slowly risen.
+Prices change on a regular basis.
+During the past 3-4 years, involvement in film photography has been increasing.
+As a result, price ranges have gradually climbed.

-The Canon A-1 makes use of the Canon FD lens mount.
-Canon used the FD mount for film cameras manufactured starting in 1971 and ending in 1992.
+The A-1 works with the Canon FD lens mount.
+Canon used the FD mount for film cameras manufactured from 1971 until 1992.

-The Canon FL mount was preceded by the FD lens mount, which was used from 1964-1971.
-FL mount lenses can be used on the A-1, but you should be prepared to use stopped down metering.
+The Canon FL lens mount was replaced by the FD mount, which was used between 1964-1971.
+FL mount lenses are compatible with the A-1, but you will be required to use stopped down metering.